 Pure bitumen will be transported to the Refinery Site by CN Rail.
-The Bitumen Receiving Facility will process 400,000 barrels of bitumen arriving in two 120 rail car trains per day.
+The Bitumen Receiving Facility will process 400,000 barrels of bitumen arriving in six 120 rail car trains per day.
 The bitumen will be viscous in nature and will require heating to enable its off-loading from the rail cars.
 A rail yard and off-loading facility will be constructed to transfer bitumen from the rail cars to the Refinery Site for processing.
 The rail yard will consist of 4 rail spurs, with storage for up to four unit trains.
 Each unit train will contain up to 120 rail cars.
 Rail cars will be delivered to the rail yard from the CN spur line between Terrace and Kitimat.
 Shunting of cars within the rail yard will be the responsibility of a third party.
 The rail yard will be designed and constructed to the latest track safety design standards in accordance with CN Rail requirements.
 CN Rail will pick up empty unit trains from the rail yard and deliver them back to Alberta via the same route.
 A rail unloading rack will be part of the rail yard, and cars will be pulled in to the rail unloading rack as required.
+The total maximum length of tracks in the rail yard will be 12 km.